By John Kleberg and Patrick Maughan

 According to the guidebook, the concept of CPTED includes four things: natural surveillance, natural access control, territorial reinforcement and maintenance and management.

-While many houses of worship may have been built years, decades or even centuries before these concepts — or the issues they are intended to address where identified — some may still employ them.
-Alternatively, they may be enhanced with modest improvements to make such places safer for worshipers and visitors.
+While many houses of worship might have been built years, decades or even centuries before these concepts — or the issues they are intended to address where identified — some might still employ them.
+Alternatively, they might be enhanced with modest improvements to make such places safer for worshipers and visitors.
 Contemporary issues of shootings, theft or malicious damage to religious sites leave us with the need to explore concepts and applications of crime prevention strategies — not only protect the space but also those who attend and worship there.

 Natural surveillance revolves around the general idea that criminals do not want to be seen.
 When the principles of natural surveillance are successfully implemented, spaces are designed with clear lines of site to allow the normal users of the space to observe their environment.
 Tools to assist with “designing in” natural surveillance include proper and effective use of lighting, pruning of overgrown landscaping and placement of activities so they are more likely to be observed by everyday users.